wong569/MI-BHE-Dataset/README.md

 ## License

-This dataset is released under the [MIT License / CC BY 4.0 / Other] license.
+This dataset is released under the MIT License license.

 ## Acknowledgments